- C is the general-purpose structural programming language.

-- Python is an interpreted general-purpose programming language.
+- Python is an interpreted object-oriented programming language.

 - Python is the most popularly used programming language worldwide.

 - C is most commonly used to write instructions for hardware.

 - C is compiled, while Python is interpreted.

 - Python is meant to be for general purposes.

 - Python has a much larger library of functions to access than C.

 C and python are both types of programming language.
 C is a general purpose language which is is structure-based.
 It is widely used around the world and has been used to create the popular Windows application and the UNIX operating system.
 Python is object-oriented, rather than structure-based, but it was initially implemented in C. Therefore, it might be a bit strange to understand how they are actually completely different.

 In this article we’ll explore both the similarities and the key differences between them.
 We’ll also discover the pros and cons of each and discover whether C or Python is better and for what applications.

 What is C?